jgauffin/Griffin.Data/docs/Article/Article.md

     {
         return taskType switch
         {
-            // Note that "TodoTask" from the table name
+            // Note that "TodoTask" prefix from the table name
             // was automatically removed when the classes
             // where scaffolded.
             0 => typeof(DocumentReview),